R-W-Jones/DigitalGarden/src/site/notes/Emerging Trends and Future Outlook/Vehicle-to-Grid Integration/Bidirectional Charging.md

 ### Sociotechnical Implications

-The adoption of bidirectional charging technology has profound sociotechnical implications, influencing energy market dynamics, regulatory frameworks, infrastructure development, and consumer behavior.
+The adoption of bidirectional charging technology has profound socio-technical implications, influencing energy market dynamics, regulatory frameworks, infrastructure development, and consumer behaviour.
 Collaboration among stakeholders across the energy and transportation sectors is essential to address technical, regulatory, and market barriers and unlock the full potential of bidirectional charging in V2G integration.

 ### Relevance and Future Outlook